 Assignment using a Podcast followed by an Interactive Activity using Jamboard & Discussion

-Radiolab has an excellent episode documenting how you would assign a price tag to nature used as a foundation for discussion.
-This is the introductory assignment in a climate change and environmental science class.
+Aric Mine, an Instructor at Fresno State, uses an episode from Radiolab as a foundation for discussion in an introductory assignment in a climate change and environmental science class.
 It was formerly just a short answer response submission by individual students (file uploaded; screenshot of discussion prompt) which has now been expanded to include a discussion on Canvas that helps segway to the following week where water usage is introduced with a Jamboard (linked).
 This exercise engages students via three different means of communication and interaction.
 They listen to a podcast, reflect on their understanding and communicate that understanding in written form to the instructor and to their peers in an active discussion.
 They're also then subsequently engaged with a Jamboard that builds off this introductory activity, expanding the engagement tools used in this course.

 QLT Objectives Met